 5. Will your staff have access to our data?

-Why is this important?
 It's sometimes necessary for your legal matter management software provider to have access to your data, to provide you with the service you require.
-However, you should understand how this access is gained, whether audit history is kept of access to the data and the policies and processes which govern access to your data.
+However, you should understand how this access is gained, whether an audit history is kept of access to the data and the policies and processes which govern access to your data.

 6. What is the information security training schedule for staff?

-Why is this important?
-It's useful to understand that your legal matter software provider has built a culture of protecting client data and that staff have a regular and thorough training schedule to be reminded of policies and processes, and kept up to date on new developments on information security.
+It's useful to understand that your legal matter management software provider has built a culture of protecting client data.
+Staff should have a regular and thorough training schedule to be reminded of policies and processes, and kept up to date on new developments on information security and cybersecurity best practices.
+Information security awareness training for employees is important as it helps them understand the importance of cybersecurity, the potential risks and threats and how to prevent breaches.

 7. Do you have a data breach policy?